Ross County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-After a DUI arrest in Ross, Ohio, you have a VERY short window – only 15 days – to request an Administrative License Revocation (ALR) hearing.
-This hearing is your opportunity to challenge the automatic suspension of your driver's license.
+Following a DUI arrest in Ohio, you have only 15 days from the date of your arrest to request an Administrative License Suspension (ALS) hearing.
+This hearing allows you to challenge the automatic suspension of your driver's license.

 Automatic License Suspension